sse-secure-systems/connaisseur/docs/CONTRIBUTING.md

 ### Signed commits and pull requests
 All changes to the `develop` and `master` branch must be signed which is enforced via [branch protection](https://docs.github.com/en/free-pro-team@latest/github/administering-a-repository/about-required-commit-signing).
 This can be achieved by only fast-forwarding signed commits or signing of merge commits by a contributor.
-Consequently, while we appreciate signed commits in PRs, we do not require it.
+Consequently, we appreciate but do not require that commits in PRs are signed.

 A general introduction into signing commits can for example be found in the [With Blue Ink blog](https://withblue.ink/2020/05/17/how-and-why-to-sign-git-commits.html).
 For details on setting everything up for GitHub, please follow the steps in the [Documentation](https://docs.github.com/en/github/authenticating-to-github/managing-commit-signature-verification).

-Once you have generated your local GPG key, added it to your GitHub account and informed Git about it, you are setup to create signed commits.
+Once you have generated your local GPG key, added it to your GitHub account and informed Git about it, you are set up to create signed commits.
 We recommend to configure Git to sign commits by default via:
 ```bash
 git config commit.gpgsign true